10 Best YouTube Channels for Learning Intermediate Spanish

 If you’ve read this far, I know you’re serious.
 So, here comes a little strategy session that will help you make the most of the best YouTube channels out there for learning Spanish.
 After all, your goal is not to entertain yourself but to be able to have actual Spanish conversations, right?

-If you’re working on my VUELA Intermediate Spanish Course Series--this is for you.
+If you’re working through my Simple Spanish Storytelling Course, this is for you.
 And if you’re learning on your own with a strategic and systematic learning program, then these suggestions can help you as well.

-1. Think of YouTube as a motivating supplement to your learning--not the main strategy.
+1. Think of YouTube as a motivating supplement to your learning Spanish.

-Now, they can definitely make your language learning more enjoyable because they’re entertaining.
+Now, videos can definitely make your language learning more enjoyable because they’re entertaining.
 And maybe answer some questions about niche topics.

-But you won’t get the kind of repetition it takes to go deep into a grammar concept or structure in a way that gives you confidence in speaking later.
+But you won’t get the kind of repetition it takes to go deep into an intermediate Spanish grammar concept or structure in a way that gives you confidence in speaking later.

-2. Pick ONE YouTube channel you love watching--for any reason.
+2. Pick ONE Spanish YouTube channel you love watching--for any reason.

 You’ll cut back on your decision fatigue about what to learn.
 And you’re much more likely to stay consistent with your Spanish habit.